 \section{Background and Related Work}

-When one defines the state for the RL agent, this definition might be more tailored to the specific task and reward-driven\cite{DBLP:conf/icml/DannMMSS22}, or it can be reward-free and involve unsupervised, self-supervised, or pre-trained models to create more generic features.
-For reward-free methods, there are numerous paradigms for extracting meaningful representations.
+When one defines the state representation for the \gls{RL} agent, this definition might be more tailored to the specific task and reward-driven\cite{DBLP:conf/icml/DannMMSS22}, or it can be reward-free and involve unsupervised, self-supervised, or pre-trained models to create more generic features.
+For reward-free methods, there are numerous paradigms to extract meaningful representations.
 In \cite{flambe}, the authors examined how \gls{MLE} can approximate the dynamics of data distributions that originate from exploratory policies, ultimately leading to the learning of a low-dimensional feature representation.
-Other approaches \cite{uehara2022representation, Zhang2022EfficientRL} involve the utilization of adversarial losses, where a minimax objective is formulated, after which standard gradient-based methods are employed to optimize the discriminators' functions responsible for generating the state abstractions.
+Other approaches \cite{uehara2022representation, Zhang2022EfficientRL} involve the utilization of adversarial losses, where a minimax objective is formulated, after which standard gradient-based methods are employed to optimize the discriminators' functions responsible for generating the state representations.

 To address the challenge of data efficiency and generalization to new environments in both vision-based and hand-crafted numerical representations, recent efforts have introduced data augmentation techniques borrowed from the computer vision domain \cite{deepmind-suite}.
-The Reinforcement Learning with Augmented Data (RAD) module \cite{10.5555/3495724.3497393} showed that even basic randomization added to state abstractions alone outperforms more complex methods, such as pixel SAC \cite{pmlr-v80-haarnoja18b}.
+The Reinforcement Learning with Augmented Data (RAD) module \cite{10.5555/3495724.3497393} showed that even basic randomization added to state representations alone outperforms more complex methods, such as pixel SAC \cite{pmlr-v80-haarnoja18b}.

-While randomization can improve the performance, in some cases it can also increase the complexity of the task and hinder the optimization process.
-In \cite{josifovski2022analysis}, the effects of randomization in numerical-based agents for sim-to-real transfer of a robotic reaching task were analysed.
-The results showed that the randomization helps in sim-to-real transfer, but inappropriate randomization ranges can prevented the agent from finding a good policy.
+While randomization can improve the final performance, in some cases it can also increase the complexity of the task learning and hinder the optimization process.
+In \cite{josifovski2022analysis}, the effects of randomization in numerical-based agents for the sim2real transfer of a robotic reaching task were analyzed.
+The results showed that randomization helps in sim2real transfer, but inappropriate randomization ranges can prevent the agent from finding a good policy.